PerfUtils

 • Much lower memory traffic and far fewer garbage collections than the standard MemoryStream.

-• Eliminates Large Object Heap (LOH) fragmentation caused by frequent use and release of single-byte arrays used by the standard MemoryStream.
+• Eliminates Large Object Heap (LOH) fragmentation caused by frequent use and release of various sized byte arrays used by the standard MemoryStream.

 • Simple replacement for MemoryStream with the same API, other than the constructor.